-In particular, we use the full-sky gravitational lensing simulations described in \citet[][hereafter \citetalias{Takahashi2017}]{Takahashi2017} to generate data vectors and numerical covariance matrices.
-The cosmo-SLICS+IA simulations, described in \cite{Harnois-Deraps2022}, are used to test the modelling of IA; and the Magneticum lensing simulations, first introduced in \citet{Hirschmann2014}, to infuse Baryon feedback on the model which strength we regulate with a free parameters in the posterior estimation.
+In particular, we used the full-sky gravitational lensing simulations described in \citet[][hereafter \citetalias{Takahashi2017}]{Takahashi2017} to generate data vectors and numerical covariance matrices.
+The cosmo-SLICS+IA simulations, described in \cite{Harnois-Deraps2022}, were used to test the modelling of IA; while the Magneticum lensing simulations, first introduced in \citet{Hirschmann2014}, were used to infuse Baryon feedback on the model whose strength we regulate with a free parameter in the posterior estimation.